The Value Of Spring Length

 Trailer Axle Leaf Spring Length – Why?

 Let’s start with the last question, and work to the first.
+I don’t have definitive answers, but I’ll share some facts and perspective.

 Does Spring Length Matter?

-In a word, yes.
+In a word, Yes.
 How much is debatable, and it depends on what you’re doing with the trailer.
 So let’s break it down into a few key points.

 - The biggest advantage to long springs is ride.
 In general, longer springs give a better ride.
 You can see this in the evolution of pick-up trucks.
 As the years go on, truck and SUV manufacturers are finding ways to make rear leaf springs longer.
 They support load just as well long or short, but the bump handling dynamics are better with longer springs.
 Basically it helps absorb bumps better by allowing more motion with smaller force changes.
+For trailers, the longer spring means the trailer can’t react as quickly to a bump, so it doesn’t jar as much.

 What Trailer Leaf Spring Length Should I Use?

-The main reason I prefer leaf springs over torsion axles is stress distribution at the trailer frame.
+The main reason to prefer leaf springs over torsion axles is stress distribution at the trailer frame.
 That said, longer springs spread the stresses even more, and from an engineer’s perspective, that has value.

 Why So Many Spring Lengths?